Author: Ben Selwyn | Posted On: 10 Sep 2024

 August 2024 VFACTs marked a significant moment in the Australian automotive industry, with 98,238 units sold, for a 10.6% decline on last year’s 109,966 vehicles.
 While this initially suggest a cooling market, it is still a strong result for August, and could simply represent a reversion to long-term trends, rather than a downturn in consumer demand.
 In this blog, we dive into the factors influencing this shift, exploring whether August’s dip represents an outlier or signals a return to market normalisation as broader economic pressures begin to take hold.

-key insights from July’s auto market
+key insights from august’s auto market

 - Toyota at the top… Again: The Japanese market leader might have dropped 4% year-on-year, but its year-to-date sales are up by almost a quarter on 2023.
 This gave it 21,490 sales in August (with Ford the closest competitor at 8,890), and 165,496 so far this year (up from 133,747 by August 2023).